About Rebecca Stevenson

 photo: Kevin Percival

-Stevenson's practice draws upon a broad range of art historical sources, from Renaissance & Baroque sculpture to Vanitas painting; from grotesque ornament design to Rococo porcelain; from anatomical imagery to the objects created for Early Modern wunderkammers.
-Via her unique and complex visual language - a dance between material, process, form and 'informe' - her objects interrogate the contemporary meaning and experience of being flesh.
+Her practice draws upon a broad range of art historical sources, from Renaissance & Baroque sculpture to Vanitas painting; from grotesque ornament to Rococo porcelain; from anatomical illustration to the objects created for Early Modern wunderkammers.
+Via her unique and complex visual language - a dance between material, process, form and 'informe' - her objects interrogate the meaning and experience of being flesh.

-Her solo shows include 'In Transformation' at the V&A, London; 'Delicate Pleasures' at Fasanenschloessen Moritzburg, Dresden; 'Bacchanale' at Collect 2020/James Freeman Gallery, London; ‘Fantasia’ at Van der Grinten, Cologne; ‘Tempting Nature’ at Mogadishni, Copenhagen; ‘Exquisite Corpse’ at DomoBaal, London.
+Her solo shows include 'The Triumph of Love' at James Freeman Gallery, London; 'In Transformation' at the V&A, London; 'Delicate Pleasures' at Fasanenschloessen Moritzburg, Dresden; 'Bacchanale' at Collect 2020/James Freeman Gallery, London; ‘Fantasia’ at Van der Grinten, Cologne; ‘Tempting Nature’ at Mogadishni, Copenhagen; ‘Exquisite Corpse’ at DomoBaal, London.

 Recent group exhibitions include: Symptom: Barock' at Schloss Eutin, Germany, with Margret Eicher, Simone Demandt and Myriam Thyes; "Modern Baroque" at James Freeman Gallery, London with Daniel Hosego; "Centuries in the Making' at Bonhams, London and Compton Verney, Warwickshire with Grinling Gibbons, Alexander McQueen, Phoebe Cummings, Lucille Lewin and others; 'Artists' Conquest' at Schloss Pillnitz/Museum of Applied Arts, Dresden with Margret EIcher, Luzia SImons and Myriam Thyes; 'So Beautiful It Hurts' at James Freeman Gallery, London, with Carolein Smit and Andrew McIntosh; 'B.A.R.O.C.K' at Schloss Caputh, Potsdam and ME Collectors Room, Berlin, curated by Mark Gisbourne and Margret Eicher, with artists Margret Eicher, Luzia Simons and Myriam Thyes

-Stevenson’s works are held in the Victoria and Albert Museum, the Maramotti Collection, the Kraft Collection and the collection of the State Palaces and Gardens of Saxony as well as in numerous private collections internationally.
+Stevenson’s works are held in the Victoria and Albert Museum, the Maramotti Collection and the Kraft Collection as well as in numerous private collections internationally.